-Birdlife is a major indicator of ecological condition Bird census monitoring and requires more regular monitoring throughout each year (preferably one survey per season) in order to provide sufficient data on bird populations.
+Birdlife is a major indicator of ecological condition of the local environment.
+Bird census monitoring requires more regular monitoring (ideally one survey per season) in order to provide sufficient data on bird populations.
 Community participation in bird census monitoring is a great way to engage local residents with their local environment.
-BirdLife Australia run regular workshops with the community to encourage active volunteer participation and this is a core objective of the Eastern Alliance Greenhouse Actions (EAGA) Biodiversity Monitoring Project.
 Ongoing bird monitoring provides comprehensive data for evaluation including: